Kiranjith83/SA/SA.md

   - Lambda functions are independent, 1 event = 1 function.
   - Lambda scales out automatically.
   - Xray can be used for complex Lambda architecture.
+  - Lambda like EC2 and ECS supports hyper-threading on one or more virtual CPUs (if your code supports hyper-threading)
+  - ALB, Cognito, Lex, Alexa, API Gateway, CloudFront, and Kinesis Data Firehose are all valid direct (synchronous) triggers for Lambda functions.
+S3 is one of the valid asynchronous triggers.

 Example:
   - [Git Link:](https://github.com/linuxacademy/content-aws-csa2019/tree/master/lesson_files/03_compute/Topic4_Serverless/lambda)